Umuzi-org/Tilde/automarker_2/README.md

 ## How to run the automarker

-1. Activate up your shell and make sure all the required environmental variables exported
+1. Activate up your shell and make sure all the required environmental variables exported.
+For Windows users, kindly use git bash/cygwin/windows subsytem for linux terminal to run all automarker commads.

 ```
 poetry shell